A North American Conservation Success

 The great release program

-The Peregrine Fund and state partners release more than 6,000 captive-bred peregrines into historic range using hacking — a 4,000-year-old falconry technique.
-Falconers supply expertise, volunteer labor, and tower construction across the country.
+Falconers, biologists, and state partners release more than 6,000 captive-bred American peregrines into historic anatum range using hacking — an old falconry husbandry technique for fledging young raptors into the wild.1 Falconers supply expertise, volunteer labor, and tower construction across the country.10

 August 1999